Gerry Thornley: Ruddock hasn’t enjoyed rub of the green in Ireland career

 Since that Johannesburg Test, Ruddock’s Test starts have been against the USA, Japan (twice), Fiji, Italy, the USA again, Italy again in a World Cup warm-up match, and Russia in Ireland’s third pool match in Kobe.

-That night Ruddock carried the most metres (48) of any Irish forward, form 11 carries, beat the most defenders (three) and was the team’s leading tackler with 13.
+That night Ruddock carried the most metres (48) of any Irish forward, from 11 carries, beat the most defenders (three) and was the team’s leading tackler with 13.

 Ruddock did, admittedly, also appear off the bench in the defeats by Japan and, in the quarter-final, by New Zealand, and was among the 45-man training squad Farrell and the coaches assembled for a pre-Six Nations, two-day training camp last December.
 But Ruddock missed out on the 35-man squad itself, with Max Deegan, Caelan Doris, Jack O’Donoghue, Peter O’Mahony, CJ Stander and Josh van der Flier all named ahead of him.